darrencruse/pong-world-racket/README.md

     $ ./build.sh
 ```

-The generated files are written to the build sub-directory and you can run them from there.
+The generated files are written to the build sub-directory.

+You can open pong-world.html in your browser from there as before.

 Enabling Sound
 --------------

 Sound effects are available for the racket version of the game (only at this time).

-These sound effects are commented out by default, because they depend on an additional "rsound" racket library they must be manually installed by doing:
+These sound effects are commented out by default, because they depend on an additional "rsound" racket library that must be separately installed.

+To install rsound do the following from a shell window (the directory doesn't matter):

 ```
     raco pkg install rsound
 ```

-Once you do that uncomment the appropriate code section indicated at the top of the pong-world.rkt file.
+Once you've done that uncomment the appropriate code section indicated at the top of the pong-world.rkt file.

-On the Mac that's all that's necessary but for Windows and Linux there's additional steps as follows:
+On the Mac that's all that's necessary.

+For Windows and Linux you may need to do the following additional steps:

 * On Windows: